mirmozavr/weather_analysis/README.md

                              directory is used by default
   * -of, --output-folder TEXT  Enter a path to the output data.
 Current working directory is used by default
+  * -p, --processes INTEGER    Number of processes to run

   * --help                     Show this message and exit.